 The only issue with visiting King Street Station is that you can only gain access if you have a train ticket.
 We think the history and architecture make it more than worth buying a train ticket to enter, but it’s entirely up to you.

 That’s all we have time for you today.
-We hope this guide has inspired a few readers to finally start planning their off-the-beaten-path Seattle trip.
+We hope this guide has inspired you to finally start planning your off-the-beaten-path Seattle trip.
 If you have any questions about our tours, please don’t hesitate to get in touch.
 Seattle’s hidden gems are waiting for you!